mlomb/halite2-bot/README.md

 Sometimes ships can't find a suitable task, so at the end I just assign them to the closest `ATTACK` or `DEFENND` tasks.

 #### Relative priority
-To calculate the priority of a ship for a task I caulcuate the distance from the ship to the target location and assign it to a variable `d` [(Instance.cpp:765)](../master/Latest/Instance.cpp#L765).
+To calculate the priority of a ship for a task I calculate the distance from the ship to the target location and assign it to a variable `d` [(Instance.cpp:765)](../master/Latest/Instance.cpp#L765).
 Then I modify this variable depending on the task type like so *(very rough idea, the code will explain it better)*:
 - `DOCK` task:
   - `d += 5`
   - Subtract `d` so it prefers outer planets